 Public Holidays in Singapore

 Residents in Singapore enjoy 11 public holidays annually to accommodate the four major religious groups (Buddhist, Muslim, Hindu, and Christian).
 Some secular holidays such as New Year's Day (Jan.
 1) not associated with specific groups are also observed.

 Some festivals such as Lunar New Year span much longer than a single day, and locals request holiday time before or after to maximize time off.
 Businesses owned by specific ethnic groups may still be closed in observance, and travel may be affected.

 If a public holiday falls on Sunday, businesses will close Monday instead.
-The dates of public holidays in Singapore are set each year by the Ministry of Manpower.
+The Ministry of Manpower sets the dates of public holidays in Singapore each year.
 Check their calendar if your time in Singapore is short.

 Many festivals and holidays in Singapore are based on lunisolar calendars, so dates change from year to year.

 Holidays differ between ethnic groups.
 The regular public holidays for Singapore include:

 - Chinese New Year: (Two days celebrated in either January or February)

 - Good Friday (March or April; dates vary)

 - Vesak Day (Dates vary; usually in May)